stefanobartoletti/nuxt-social-share/README.md

 - Type: `Boolean`
 - Default: `true`

-Whether the "Share" label should be rendered or not.
+Whether the text label should be rendered or not.
 It is `true` by default, when set to `false` only the icon will be displayed.

 It can be set also on a single component level via props, but is us usually better to set this from the module options to create your defaults, and override it from props only if needed.